GreenmaskIO/greenmask/docs/installation.md

     make build
     ```

 After completing the build process, you will find the binary named `greenmask` in the root directory of the repository.
 Execute the binary to start using Greenmask.

+## Playground

+Greenmask Playground is a sandbox environment for your experiments in Docker with sample databases included to help you
+try Greenmask without any additional actions.
+Read the [Playground](playground.md) guide to learn more.